ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 This says that `square` is a function with one argument, namely `x`, and that the result of the function is the result of evaluating the expression `x * x` with the given value associated with `x`.
-Here is another function, this time using the comparison operator `=` to test for even-ness:
+Here is another function, this time using the comparison operator `=` to test for evenness:

 ```ocaml
 # let square_is_even x =